 2.Getting regular flows via approved pension plans

 If you are government servant or retired from PSUs, then you get regular pensions after retirement and family pension after your demise.
 However, if you are not a government servant then you need to plan your own pension via pension investments.
 Pension plans allow you to superannuate part of your pension and pay part as regular income.
 Pensions are essential to run your regular costs and your monthly expenses.
 You also need to pay for your medical insurance because if you not from the government then you do not have access to CGHS services.
+Plan your ideal retirement today!
+Use our Retirement Calculator to estimate your savings and create a customized retirement plan.
+Start planning for a secure future now!

 3.Senior Citizens Savings Scheme (SCSS)